Heat-Resistant Roofing Materials

 - Metal Roofs are known for reflecting heat away from your roof.
 This economically efficient material lasts up to three times longer than traditional asphalt roofing.
 Metal roofing is also able to withstand fires.
 Talk about a lasting asset.

 - Slate Roofs used to be too expensive for the average home-buyer.
-The first slate roofing was found around 1300 a.d. in Northern Wales.
+The first slate roofing was found around 1300 a.d in Northern Wales.
 Builders used slate to construct castles and military structures.
 Today, slate is more affordable and can last up to 200 years, saving homeowners money in the long run.
-This frugal material is also environmentally friendly, so it compliments any landscape.
+This frugal material is also environmentally friendly, so it complements any landscape.

 - Rubber Roofs are the less expensive alternative to clay and slate roofing.
-It still costs more than asphalt but helps you save on your energy bill.
-It is resistant to heat and low maintenance since it sits pretty well.
+It still costs more than asphalt, but it helps you save on your energy bill.
+It is resistant to heat and has low maintenance since it sits pretty well.

 Sources-The History of Slate Roofing | CopperWorks (copperworkscorp.com)